socrata/datasync/resources/control-config.md

 "skip": 0,
 ```

-If the first line of the CSV is the columns incorrectly formatted, for example with human-readable names instead of column identifiers, for example:
+If the first line of the CSV is the columns incorrectly formatted, for example with human-readable names instead of column identifiers:
 ```
 "columns": ["first_name","last_name","age"],
 "skip": 1,
 ```

-If the first line of the CSV/TSV is data (there is no header row), for example you would use:
+If the first line of the CSV/TSV is data (there is no header row):
 ```
 "columns": ["first_name","last_name","age"],
 "skip": 0,